Chemical mapping of temperate sub-Neptune atmospheres: Constraining the deep-interior H2O/H2 using the atmospheric CO2/CH4: Methods

 \subsection{Automoatic chemical reaction network generation for \ce{H2O}-rich chemistry}

-A detailed chemical reaction network for \ce{H2O}-rich atmospheres was constructed using the Reaction Mechanism Generator (RMG \cite{Gao_2016, RMG-database}), a Python-based open-source software.
+A detailed chemical reaction network for \ce{H2O}-rich atmospheres was constructed using the Reaction Mechanism Generator (RMG) \citep{Gao_2016, RMG-database}, a Python-based open-source software.
 RMG generates chemical networks using a rate-based iteration algorithm and has been extensively described in previous literature \cite{Gao_2016, rmg-v3}.
-This method's application to exoplanet atmospheric studies is detailed in \cite{Yang_2024}.
-In this work, we sampled temperatures ranging from 300 to 1100 K and pressures from 10\textsuperscript{-3} and 10\textsuperscript{2} bar to generate chemical networks tailored for a \ce{H2O}-rich scenario of temperate sub-Neptunes, as established by previous radiative transfer modeling of K2-18~b \citep{Scheucher_2020}.
+This method's application to exoplanet atmospheric studies is detailed in \cite{Yang_2024}, and further detail on this chemical reaction network generation for \ce{H2O}-rich chemistry can be found in Appendix \ref{sec:appendix_c}.

-For initial molecular mixing ratio inputs, we used the following: $10^{0}$ for \ce{H2O} to account for a \ce{H2O}-rich scenario.
-Additional constraints were based on the recent JWST observations of K2-18~b by Madhusudhan (2023): $10^{-1.89}$ for \ce{CH4} and $10^{-2.05}$ for \ce{CO2}, both determined from two-offsets retrieved molecular abundances with detection significances of 5$\sigma$ and 3.2$\sigma$, respectively; $10^{-4.46}$ for \ce{S} and \ce{N}, derived from no-offset retrieved molecular abundances with a 2.4$\sigma$ detection significance for \ce{(CH3)2S} and based on the upper limit for nitrogen.
-These values were later normalized to sum to 1.

-The choice of reaction libraries can be found in the supplementary RMG input file.
-The details of these libraries can be found in the RMG database \cite{RMG-developers}.
-The completed network comprised 90 species and 1950 reactions, detailed in the supplementary CHEMKIN file.
-Of these, 90 species and 1666 reactions were incorporated into the 1-D photochemical kinetic-transport modeling after the treatment described in \cite{Yang_2024}.